anthonysecco/public-lands-ha-sensor/README.md

 ![image](https://github.com/user-attachments/assets/d09d836f-99b2-4c6e-aa90-eab69c144fd5)

+I suggest using a condition to hide the card when 'Unit Name' is "Non-Protected Area" so as to reduce the clutter on your dashboard.

-### Notes
+## Notes

 Accuracy - The GPS coordinateds are limited to four decimal points (-118.1222,36.5597).
-This limits the accuracy to 10-15 meters.
+This limits the accuracy to 15 meters.

-Rate Limit - By default the sensor refreshes ever 600s (10 minutes) but can be adjusted up or town.
-I haven't confirmed the rate limits so be mindful of that.
+Rate Limit - By default the sensor refreshes ever 3600s (1 hour) but can be adjusted up or down.
+I haven't confirmed the rate limits but I wouldn't set it to less than 300s.